Volunteering

 Athens-Clarke County shelter volunteer – The dogs, cats, and humans at the shelter appreciate volunteers who can socialize and play with the animals any hours they are open.
 Some dogs and cats are frightened and stressed when they first arrive, and just a little one-on-one time with a person makes them feel so much better.
 Other dogs and cats are happy and friendly, but build up excess energy being stuck in a dog run or cat kennel nearly 24/7.
 Even a few minutes of exercise and playtime calms them down and will entertain you!
 If you think volunteering at the shelter might be depressing – just try it, you’ll be surprised.
 Dogs and cats live in the moment, so every happy moment they have with you is ‘forever’ to them.
 Call Animal Services for more information. **Please note: Many of the shelter animals have been neglected prior to impound and it is unlikely many of them are up-to-date on vaccinations (including rabies vaccinations).
 Take care in handling the animals, wash your hands thoroughly before leaving the shelter, and change your clothes when you get home to avoid spreading any diseases.**

 Shelter foster – Athens-Clarke County now has a shelter foster program!
 Fosters give the shelter animals get a break from the stress of shelter living and help make them more adoptable by providing information about the animals’ personality when away from the shelter.
 Whether it’s for a single night or until an animal is adopted, shelter fosters greatly increased the life-saving capacity of the shelter.
-To apply to become a shelter foster, please complete the online form and a staff member will be in contact with you.
+To apply to become a shelter foster, please complete the online form, schedule a time for orientation through the link you receive by email in response to submitting the form, and send a “home visit” video (complete instructions on ACCAS’s shelter foster page.

 Doggy Day Out Volunteer – Athens-Clarke County has a doggy day out program where approved volunteers can give shelter animals a day away from the shelter.
 This is a great way to help the shelter whether you want to take a shelter dog on a hike, to a private dog park, or on an adventure.
 A valid drivers license and proof of insurance is required for all Doggy Day Out Volunteers.
-To become a Doggy Day Out Volunteer, please sign up for a shelter volunteer orientation session and contact the shelter at (706) 613-3540 or email Brian Armbrust, the ACCAS Volunteer Coordinator, at [email protected]
+To become a Doggy Day Out Volunteer, please sign up for a shelter volunteer orientation session and contact the shelter at (706) 613-3540 or email AnimalServicesVolunteer@accgov.com.

 ATHENSPETS VOLUNTEERS